 Unfortunately, as a landscape photographer, you don’t have the option of scheduling the perfect shot or creating the perfect lighting when you want it.
 You have to be willing to work with factors outside of your control and capitalize on these factors when they work in your favor.
 Photographs taken in the early morning hours are much different than those taken near dusk, and those beautiful thunderstorm clouds outside your window aren’t going to stick around while you decide whether or not you feel like shooting.
 If you want to take incredible landscape photographs, it’s a good idea to keep your gear bag packed by the door in case something interesting starts happening outside.

 Although it may seem strange that landscape photography requires grabbing an interesting shot on short notice, landscape photography actually requires a lot of patience.
 The moments in time captured by a landscape photographer’s lens will likely never happen again in quite the same way, so be prepared to wait for the perfect shot.

-So it should be no surprise that landscape photography can be deceptively complex.
+It should be no surprise that landscape photography can be deceptively complex.
 It seems that all a landscape photographer would need is a camera and some nice scenery, however, a good photographer really needs a bit more.
-A photographer needs the right equipment, a patient mindset plus an understanding of how the time, weather and photo composition all come into play into creating an outstanding image.
-With those couple of things, you can start taking great landscape pictures that you’ll be proud to display on your wall.
+A photographer needs the right equipment, a patient mindset, plus an understanding of how the time, weather, and composition all come into play into creating an outstanding image.
+With those couple of things, you can start taking great landscape pictures that you’ll be proud to display.

 About the Author